vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/05_THE_NATURE_OF_THE_GODS_AND_DEMONS/4_The_term_Deva.md

 * Threshold of Religion, pp. 25, 26.

 * Helm (Altgerm.
 Rel. i.
-13, 14) adopts the term as denoting the recognition of natural forces as alive and ensouled as opposed to manism, which derives worship of these forces from the wor- ship of the dead, naturalism indicating the view that the appearances in nature are identic with the powers man
+13, 14) adopts the term as denoting the recognition of natural forces as alive and ensouled as opposed to manism, which derives worship of these forces from the worship of the dead, naturalism indicating the view that the appearances in nature are identic with the powers man

 recognizes.
 Reville (Hist. des Rel. ii.
-237) distinguishes naturism and ani- mism; cf. Lang, Making of Religion, pp. 291 f.
+237) distinguishes naturism and animism; cf. Lang, Making of Religion, pp. 291 f.
 See above, p.
 42, n.
 3.

 * Cf. Macdonell, Veď.
 Myth., pp. 156 ff.;